-Don’t worry one bit about the buyer’s needs, or making it easy for them to have us there; they don’t like things to be easy.
+Don’t worry one bit about the buyer’s needs, or making it easy for them to have hired us; they don’t like things to be easy.

 #13.
 Don’t let them know how much we appreciate the booking

-(If we leave them really happy, this one might not matter as much, because they WILL want us back.
+(If we leave them really happy, they WILL want us back.
 Still, some heartfelt thanks can go a long way towards keeping us top of mind for the next time.)